-- a. must have regard to the capital servicing rates in force at the time of the agreement; - b. must not apply any adjustment in respect to any costs of the fixed and working capital employed by the primary contractor which are Allowable Costs under the contract; and - c. may use an average fixed and working capital for any business unit which is likely to be performing the primary contractor's obligations under the contract." - 7.3 The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.7 - 7.4 Section 30 of the Act sets out that "[the Act] and single source contract regulations apply to qualifying subcontracts (and to sub-contractors) as they apply to qualifying defence contracts (and to primary contractors)" - 7.5 The three capital servicing rates published by the Secretary of State that are in force for the financial year commencing 1 April 2020 are:8
+- a. must have regard to the capital servicing rates in force at the time of the agreement; - b. must not apply any adjustment in respect to any costs of the fixed and working capital employed by the primary contractor which are Allowable Costs under the contract; and - c. may use an average fixed and working capital for any business unit which is likely to be performing the primary contractor's obligations under the contract." - 7.3 The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.14 - 7.4 The three capital servicing rates published by the Secretary of State that are in force for the financial year commencing 1 April 2021 are:15

 Item Rate

-Fixed capital 3.66%
+Fixed capital 3.27%

-Positive working capital 1.22%
+Positive working capital 1.33%

-Negative working capital 0.61%
+Negative working capital 0.65%